Abdeelkabir/Multi-ClipBoard/README.md

 so open your terminal and go to the file (cd file_path )

-to save the current clipboard :
+to save the current clipboard : enter the command

 python MultiClipboard.py save        or       python MultiClipboard.py s         and then it well ask you to enter a key for the clipboard to be saved

-to load a previous clipboard :
+to load a previous clipboard :   enter the command

 python MultiClipboard.py load        or       python MultiClipboard.py l    and then it well ask you to enter the key of the clipboard

-to show all the clipboards you have saved:
+to show all the clipboards you have saved:  enter the command

 python MultiClipboard.py list        or       python MultiClipboard.py ls